 After running several oncoming cars off the road, their horns blaring, they reached the bottom of the hill and coasted into the filling station just a few minutes before closing time.
 Javernick busied himself cleaning the windshield with a squeegee while the uniformed attendant filled the Cadillac’s mammoth fuel tank.

 It was almost midnight by the time they pulled into Boulder City.
 They passed through rows and rows of hastily erected housing, pint-sized bungalows on treeless lots.
 At the center of town, they found an ill-disguised speakeasy, The Downtown Lounge, and it was packed with workers from the nearby dam project.
 The men inside were drinking heavily with few women in evidence.
-The place smelled like stale beer and poor bathing habits.
+The place smelled like stale beer, secondhand tobacco smoke, and poor bathing habits.

 Towards the back, an Afro-American quartet performed on an elevated stage.
 It was the Hepcats of Disaster, traveling performers from Port Arthur, Texas, the stage name an allusion to their fickle luck when out on the road in their big blue Buick bus with the oversized whitewall tires.
 In Lubbock, the police had planted marijuana in the converted school bus when they were on stage, then pulled them over and arrested them as they were leaving town.
 The Hepcats did thirty days on a highway repair chain gang and that was where they came up with the name, though their reception in towns big and small seemed to improve the further west they went.
 (In Palm Springs, they were adored, held over for three weeks at the Pink Hippopotamus, and subsequently awarded a foot long gold key to the city by the mayor.)